 How, you wonder?
 By mentoring a young person.

 More than ever, our children need positive role models.
-So often, children are thought of as statistics, as and when in actuality each child is a story!
+So often, children are thought of as statistics, when in actuality each child is a story!
 These stories are turning into nightmares in so many cases.

 But imagine what a little encouragement, support, and accountability can do for a child.
 It can turn nightmares into the perfect dream come true.